 Why is every Starbucks-related news a hit?
 How can they have so many eyes, eager to pounce on their latest offers?
 It could be due to their flexible, customizable drinks, limited edition goodies, or even their cozy in-store atmosphere that’s perfect for typing away on your laptop, maybe to write up a blog like this!

 Sure, those things might reel customers in, but to secure them and have such an intense following?
 It’s pretty logical to assume that their loyalty program, Starbucks Rewards, plays a considerable role.

 How does the program work?

-To participate in this program, you’d have to sign up or download their app, and be a user in the US, UK, Canada, Puerto Rico, Australia, Brazil, Hong Kong, Ireland, Kuwait, Japan, or Mexico.
+To participate in this program, you’d have to sign up or download their app and be a user in the US, UK, Canada, Puerto Rico, Australia, Brazil, Hong Kong, Ireland, Kuwait, Japan, or Mexico.

 What makes Starbucks's loyalty program so special?

-It doesn’t have over 25 million members for no reason.
+1. It doesn’t have over 25 million members for no reason.

-That’s not the only reason you’d feel good about yourself, the even bigger more known reason is because as a member, the rewards are on occasion specifically tailored to you!
+The even more significant reason is that as a member, the rewards are specifically tailored to you on occasion!
 This special feeling of being seen alone is a grand gesture to most, let alone the convenience of offers being just what you’d like!
 Based on your previous purchases, Starbucks can cook up what kind of offer you’d prefer, an offer you’d most benefit from.